Follow Letter-join’s Lesson Planners for a whole school approach to handwriting

 Early Years

-This naturally leads on to the introduction of real letters.
-Watching and copying the shapes of letters and the various joining techniques will enable pupils to learn to write simple words in a cursive style at this early stage.
+This naturally leads on to practising with a pencil on printed worksheets and the introduction of real letters.
+Watching and copying the shapes of letters will enable pupils to learn to write simple words at this early stage.

 Module 1 Print